samatechtw/image-api/README.md

 ## Overview

-A lightweight service for uploading an image from a client, validating and processing it, and pushing to an external data service such as AWS S3.
+A lightweight service for uploading an image from a client, validating and processing it, and uploading to a URL.
 Image processing is handled by a Redis task queue.
 Some supported operations include resizing, converting formats, generating thumbnails, and size optimization.

 ## Features